robert-hardy/statistical_inference/PITCHME.md

 Bayes's theorem itself is not controversial.

 It’s just how the Bayesian use it as an inference tool that annoys the Frequentists.

----
-Questions

-- Is the B approach more stable?
-‘Dance of the CIs’.

----

-Snippets
-====

-Bayesian is more _accessible_

-In frequentist analysis a primary goal is to keep the false alarm rate (type 1 errors) limited to 5% say.
-Kruschke

-Model calibration.
-In rates we build our models so that they are calibrated on expectations.
-But perhaps we should calibrate like credibility reallocation?

-B can handle small data.
-F has got lots of gotchas (sampling intention).